timeades/playwright-framework-ts/README.md

 'npx playwright show-report'

 The current configuration for the test reporter is the default Playwright one.
 This could be updated depending on who needs access to results and the information required.
-Alternatives include [Allure](https://github.com/allure-framework/), [Monocart Example](https://cenfun.github.io/monocart-reporter/)etc.
+Alternatives include [Allure](https://github.com/allure-framework/), [Monocart](https://cenfun.github.io/monocart-reporter/) etc.

 Current test results view:
 ![Image of the test report page](/images/testResults.png)